-So, you are on your way to NZ, you’ve got your work visa all sorted but it’s just hit you: what about the tax when you work here?!
+So, you are on your way to NZ, you’ve got your work visa all sorted but it’s just hit you: what about the New Zealand tax system when you work here?!
 Thankfully, New Zealand has one of the simplest and easiest to navigate tax systems in the world.
-Having said that, there are still quite a few issues for working holiday and recent immigrants to get their heads around such as getting sorted with an IRD number, income tax rates, ACC, KiwiSaver as well as they different types of employment and the tax implications of each of those.
+Having said that, there are still quite a few issues for working holiday and recent immigrants to get their heads around such as getting sorted with an IRD number, income tax rates, ACC, KiwiSaver as well as the different types of employment and the tax implications of each of those.

 This article discusses the following components of tax in New Zealand: